awsdocs/aws-secrets-manager-docs/doc-source/rotating-secrets-required-permissions.md

 # Permissions Required to Automatically Rotate Secrets<a name="rotating-secrets-required-permissions"></a>

-When you use the AWS Secrets Manager console to configure rotation for a secret for one of the [fully supported databases](intro.md#rds-supported-database-list), the console configures just about everything for you\.
-So you shouldn't have to manually configure the permissions described in this section\.
-But if you create your own rotation function or choose to do anything manually for other reasons, you might have to also manually configure the permissions for that part of the rotation\.
+When you use the AWS Secrets Manager console to configure rotation for a secret for one of the [fully supported databases](intro.md#rds-supported-database-list), the console configures almost all parameters for you\.
+But if you create a function or opt to do anything manually for other reasons, you also might have to manually configure the permissions for that part of the rotation\.

-## Permissions of Users Who Configure Rotation vs\.
-Users Who Trigger Rotation<a name="rotating-secrets-required-permissions-user-vs-function"></a>
+## Permissions for Users Configuring Rotation vs\.
+Users Triggering Rotation<a name="rotating-secrets-required-permissions-user-vs-function"></a>

-There are two separate sets of permissions required for ***user*** operations that involve secret rotation:
+Secrets Manager requires two separate sets of permissions for ***user*** operations using secret rotation:
-+ **Permissions that are required to configure rotation** – These permissions are assigned to a trusted user who you want to be able to configure secret rotation\.
++ **Permissions required to configure rotation** – Secrets Manager assigns permissions to a trusted user to configure secret rotation\.
 For more information, see [Granting Full Secrets Manager Administrator Permissions to a User](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_identity-based-policies.html#permissions_grant-admin-actions)\.
-+ **Permissions that are required to rotate the secret** – The only permission an IAM user needs to trigger rotation after it's configured is the `secretsmanager:RotateSecret` permission\.
-After rotation starts, the Lambda rotation function takes over and uses its attached IAM role and its permissions to authorize the operations that are performed during rotation, including any required AWS KMS operations\.
++ **Permissions required to rotate the secret** – An IAM user only needs the permission, `secretsmanager:RotateSecret`, to trigger rotation after configuration\.
+After rotation starts, the Lambda rotation function takes over and uses the attached IAM role and the permissions to authorize the operations performed during rotation, including any required AWS KMS operations\.

-The rest of this topic discusses the permissions that the Lambda rotation function must have to successfully rotate a secret\.
+The rest of this topic discusses the permissions for the Lambda rotation function to successfully rotate a secret\.

 ## Permissions Associated with the Lambda Rotation Function<a name="rotating-secrets-required-permissions-function"></a>

-AWS Secrets Manager uses a Lambda function to implement the code that actually rotates the credentials in a secret\.
+AWS Secrets Manager uses a Lambda function to implement the code to rotate the credentials in a secret\.

-The Lambda function is invoked by the Secrets Manager service itself\.
-The service does this by invoking an IAM role that's attached to the Lambda function\.
-There are two pieces to this:
+Secrets Manager service invokes the the Lambda function\.
+The service does this by invoking an IAM role attached to the Lambda function\.
+Secrets Manager has two actions for this:
-+ **The *trust policy* that specifies who can assume the role**\.
-You must configure this policy to allow Secrets Manager to assume the role, as identified by its service principal: `secretsmanager.amazonaws.com`\.
-This policy is viewable in the Lambda console on the function details page by clicking the key icon in the **Designer** section\.
-It then appears in the **Function policy** section\.
++ **The *trust policy* specifying who can assume the role**\.
+You must configure this policy to allow Secrets Manager to assume the role, as identified by the service principal: `secretsmanager.amazonaws.com`\.
+You can view this policy in the Lambda console on the function details page by clicking the key icon in the **Designer** section\.
+The details appear in the **Function policy** section\.
 This policy should look similar to the following example:

   ```
   {